Analysis | Chip Roy just spotlighted the GOP’s highly convenient interest in voter fraud

-But not only did Roy do that; he also decided to make a point.
+But Roy didn’t just do that; he also decided to make a point.

 Jan.
-3 is, per the Constitution, swearing-in day for members of Congress.
+3 is, per the Constitution, the swearing-in day for members of Congress.
 And members of Congress can’t only object to accepting a given state’s electoral slate; they can also object to the seating of fellow members.
 So if the presidential race was suspect, Roy reasoned very logically, why not the elections of his fellow members of Congress from those same states?

 So he pushed for a vote.
 All but two Republicans voted to seat the members, bypassing any concerns about the validity of their elections.